tetyanaloskutova/remote-works/docs/architecture/money.rst

 Money and TaxedMoney
 --------------------

-In Saleor's codebase, money amounts exist either as `Money` or `TaxedMoney` instances.
+In Remote-works's codebase, money amounts exist either as `Money` or `TaxedMoney` instances.

 `Money` is a type representing amount of money in specific currency: 100 USD is represented by `Money(100, 'USD')`.
 This type doesn't hold any additional information useful for commerce but, unlike `Decimal`, it implements safeguards and checks for calculations and comparisons of monetary values.